portabletext/react-portabletext/MIGRATING.md

 }} />
 ```

+## New component properties

+The properties for custom components (previously "serializers") have changed slightly:

+- Blocks: `node` has been renamed to `value`
+- Marks: `mark` has been renamed to `value`

 ## Easier customization of individual block styles

 Previously, if you wanted to override you'd need to override the rendering of headings, blockquotes, or other block styles, you'd need to re-define the entire block renderer (`serializers.types.block`):